Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Introduction

-On the other hand, as it was shown for optimization problems by \cite{devolder2014first,nesterov2015universal}, universal methods have an interesting connection with methods for smooth problems with inexact oracle.
+On the other hand, as it was shown for optimization problems in \cite{devolder2014first,nesterov2015universal}, universal methods have a natural connection with methods for smooth problems with inexact oracle.
 Namely, it can be shown that a function with H\"older-continuous subgradient can be considered as a Lipschitz-smooth function with inexact oracle.
-Despite that there are many works on optimization methods with inexact oracle, see e.g. \cite{aspremont2008smooth,devolder2014first,dvurechensky2016stochastic,bogolubsky2016learning,dvurechensky2017universal,cohen2018acceleration,aybat2018robust,stonyakin2019gradient}, we are not aware of any definition of inexact oracle for VI's and methods for VI's with inexactly given operator.
-By this paper, we close this gap and introduce a theory for methods for VI's with inexact oracle.
+Despite that there are many works on optimization methods with inexact oracle, see e.g. \cite{aspremont2008smooth,devolder2014first,dvurechensky2016stochastic,gasnikov2016stochasticInter,bogolubsky2016learning,dvurechensky2017universal,cohen2018acceleration,aybat2018robust,stonyakin2019gradient}, we are not aware of any extensions of these non-stochastic definitions of inexact oracle to the variational inequality setting and methods for variational inequalities with inexactly given operator, except stochastic case.
+By this paper, we introduce a theory of methods for variational inequalities with deterministic inexact oracle, see also the follow-up work \cite{stonyakin2020inexact}.

-To sum up, our contributions in this paper are as follows. \begin{itemize} \item We introduce a definition of inexact oracle for VI's with monotone operator and provide several natural examples, where such inexactness naturally arises. \item We show, how H\"older-continuous operator can be dealt with in our framework of inexact oracle. \item We generalize Mirror Prox algorithm for VI's with inexact oracle and provide theoretical analysis of its convergence rate. \item As a corollary, we prove that this method is universal for VI's with H\"older-continuous monotone operator, i.e. has complexity

-and, unlike existing methods, does not require any knowledge about $L_{\nu}$ or $\nu$. \item We generalize our algorithm for the case of $\mu$-strongly monotone operator $g$ and obtain complexity